-Christmas pudding recipes go hand in hand with Christmas.
+Old fashioned Christmas pudding recipes go hand in hand with Christmas.
 At our house, Christmas dinner is always concluded with a sensational Christmas pudding, steaming hot and smothered in a rich, sweet sauce.
-It has been our family's Christmas tradition for generations, and it's most delicious when homemade using traditional, old fashioned recipes.
+It has been our family's Christmas tradition for generations, and it's most delicious when homemade.

-Did you know that plum pudding recipes don't call for plums?
-Apparently, in nineteenth-century England, the raisins used in puddings were commonly called "plums" since medieval puddings often contained dried plums.
+Did you know that plum pudding recipes do NOT call for plums?
+Apparently, the raisins used in puddings were commonly called "plums" in 19th century England, since medieval puddings often contained dried plums.

 If you've never tasted an authentic plum pudding, you owe it to yourself to try one.
 You'll love it.
 Christmas puddings also display a rich religious symbolism (all described below) that will help to make the holiday more significant and meaningful for your family.